 (I shut up and started agreeing with whatever she said)

 Anyway, if you are even remotely thinking about working together with your significant other or even someone who you live with, here are some tips that worked for us.

 One of our biggest problems early on was that we both tried to do everything ourselves and constantly clashed over key decisions.
 For example, my wife and I constantly argued about what products to carry and what look and feel we wanted for the store.

 Did we want to appear sophisticated or casual and fun?
 Did we want to start off with only a limited product selection or did we want to open our business with a comprehensive array of items?
 What were our customer support policies?
 How quickly did we want to launch the store?

-I had final say in most of the web design decisions as well as in the logistics of running the day to day operations.
-My wife also focused on working with vendors and deciding which products to sell.
+I had final say in most of the web design decisions and PPC marketing campaigns.
+My wife focused on working with vendors and deciding which products to sell.
 We still had our share of arguments, but we managed to defer decision making responsibility to whomever was in charge of their respective area.